This Page covers the following, please scroll down to learn more about:

 15 days up to 28 days

 On day 15 the full amount of the parking charge is due.
-If you wish to appeal, you should do this within 28 days.
+If you wish to appeal, you should do this within 28 days from the date of issue.

 Stage 3